Happel's functor and homologically well-graded Iwanaga-Gorenstein algebras: Introduction

-Although the functor $\cH$ have not been used before, the image $\cH(T)$ have been studied by many researchers.
+The image $\cH(T)$ have been studied by many researchers.
 In the case where $A$ is a graded self-injective algebra, it is shown in \cite{Chen trivial, MM, Yamaura} that $\cH(T)$ is a tilting object of $\stabgrmod A$ if and only if $\gldim A_{0} < \infty$.
 Moreover, the morphism $\gamma$ is an isomorphism if and only if $A$ is graded Frobenius.

-As to IG-algebras $A$, it has been shown that the object $\cH(T) \in \stabgrCM A$ gives a tilting object or relates a construction of a tilting object of $\stabgrCM A$ in many other cases \cite{Kimura-1, Lu, LZ, MU}.
+As for graded IG-algebras $A$, it has been shown that the object $\cH(T) \in \stabgrCM A$ is a tilting object or relates to a construction of a tilting object of $\stabgrCM A$ in many other cases \cite{Kimura-1, Lu, LZ, MU}.
 However we would like to mention that for a graded IG-algebra $A$, the graded module $\cH(T)$ does not give a tilting object of $\stabgrCM A$ in general (see for example \cite[Example 3.7]{LZ}).
-Thus our second question naturally arises: when does $\cH(T)$ give a tilting object of $\stabgrCM A$ whose endomorphism algebra is isomorphic to $\nabla A$?
+Thus our second question naturally arises.

+\begin{question} When is $\cH(T)$ a tilting object of $\stabgrCM A$ which satisfies the condition that the map $\gamma$ is an isomorphism? \end{question}

 The answers of above two questions are given by the notion of \textit{homologically well-graded (hwg)} algebras.
-The prototypical example of hwg algebra is the trivial extension algebra $\tuT(\Lambda) = \Lambda \oplus \tuD(\Lambda)$.
+The prototypical example of hwg algebras is the trivial extension algebra $\tuT(\Lambda) = \Lambda \oplus \tuD(\Lambda)$ of a finite dimensional algebra $\Lambda$.
 In the paper \cite{Chen trivial} mentioned above, Chen introduced the notion of well-gradedness for finitely graded algebra and showed that a well-graded self-injective algebra $A$ is graded Morita equivalent to $\tuT(\nabla A)$.
 Thus graded representation theory of $A$ is equivalent to that of $\tuT(\nabla A)$ and in particular Happel's results can be applied.
 However for a finitely graded IG-algebra $A$ which is not self-injective, well-gradedness is not enough to control CM-representation theory.
-Our starting observation is that $\tuT(\Lambda)$ satisfies the following equation and that it plays a key role to establish Happel's embedding.
+We observed that a key to establish the Happel embedding is the following equation

-A relationship between the equation and well-gradedness is explained in the begining of Section \ref{subsubsection: hwg algebra}.
-A point is that the equation admits a natural homological generalization, which yields the definition of a hwg algebra.
+The relationship between the equation and well-gradedness is explained in the begining of Section \ref{subsubsection: hwg algebra}.
+The point is that the equation admits a natural homological generalization, which yields the definition of a hwg algebra.

-Our main results shows that a hwg IG-algebra gives complete answers to the above two questions.
+Our main results show that a hwg IG-algebra gives complete answers to the above two questions.